Iannis Xenakis: Jonchaies

 Jonchaies was composed in 1977, alongside another one of Xenakis’ compositions, La Légende D’eer.
 The latter is a composition which is comprised of 7 tracks of electroacoustic tapes, and Jonchaies is scored for a large orchestra (specifically 109 musicians).
-The work is huge and lasts for about 15 minutes when played through.
-The work is loosely based around a single scale, which can be attributed to the likes of the Indonesian pelog scale (which is used extensively in gamelan music).
+The work is loosely based around a single scale, which can be attributed to the likes of the Indonesian pelog scale, which is used extensively in gamelan music.
 The work uses a wealth of different extended techniques and unconventional rhythmic patterns, which makes it resonate that of it serialism influences.
-I will try my very best to give you a walk-through of the work, but it is an incredibly complex and difficult work to completely understand!

 The work begins with a glissando from the strings, which slowly dies away.
 This leads into a very Psycho-esque hammering of the upper register in the strings.
 A whirling feel is then heard and the piercing strings begin play a long, monolithic evolution of sound.
 This is where the scale comes in, as it is used for colour, rather than pitch.
 Nearly every entry is irregular and the strings start moving apart until there are around 18 different string parts.
-It has been suggested that these kind of sounds are what it sounds like in hell (how lovely!).
-The pitch becomes lower and lower, with the timpani enhancing and emphasising the shift.
-There is a clear inner progressive evolution of sound, and throughout the whole work it unravels and becomes a single sound.
-The sounds you will hear are not melodic, but rhythmic (yes really) and they have all been placed there purposefully, following a graph that Xenakis created.
-This scale is used on the graph and then transferred onto the instruments, which makes pitch an unnecessary factor.
-Instead the scale is maintained as a colour and is explored in a linear manner (with the use of irregular lines etc).
+It has been suggested that these kind of sounds are what it sounds like in hell.

 Jonchaies is a single continuous movement, however you can hear a set of miniatures inside of it which explore oscillating orchestral timbres.
 Each textural idea that Xenakis uses is there to intensify the sound sculpture that he is creating.
 So from the aggressive strings to the drunken brass glissandos, this work is incredibly physical and exaggerated.
-Jonchaies is jammed packed full of drama, which propels it past the idea of it just being a mathematical concept of sound.
+Jonchaies is jam-packed full of drama, which propels it past the idea of it just being a mathematical concept of sound.
 The opposing sections within the orchestra clash and have thunderous consequences throughout the piece.
-From the stoicism of the strings, to the crashing of the percussion, the piece is completely enthralling.
-This tempestuous piece will not be for everyone – its only by doing this blog I have come to properly appreciate this work.
-Good luck with it I say!
-It is the penultimate day of the August Alphabet Challenge tomorrow *cries* so come back and see what Day Y has in store for us!